Best Purple Strains of Weed

 - Calyxes: Resin glands and buds change to a strong violet color.

-- Foliage: Certain leaves are solidly purple and others only at the base, tip, or edges.
+- Foliage: Certain leaves are solidly purple and others are only at the base, tip, or edges.

 - Trichomes: Purple pigments appear on the ends of trichomes.